 Unlike cumulative preferred stock, unpaid dividends on noncumulative preferred stock are not carried forward to the subsequent years.
 If preferred stock is noncumulative and directors do not declare a dividend because of insufficient profit in a particular year, there is no question of dividends in arrears.
 For example, if a corporation issues 100,000 shares of $5 noncumulative preferred stock on 1st January 2020 and does not pay any dividend during the year 2020, the $5 dividend per share will not be carried forward to the year 2021.
 If board of directors decides to pay a dividend of $1,200,000 in 2021, the noncumulative preferred stockholders will be paid a total dividend of $500,000 ($5 per share for one year only – year 2021) and the remaining amount of $700,000 will then be distributed among common stockholders.

 The capital structure of Friends, Inc., is given below:

 During the current year, management declared a dividend of $70,000.
-Dividend on preferred stock are 6% of par value and have been paid each year except for the immediate past year.
-The number of shares issued and outstanding of both the types of stock have not changed for the last two years.
+Dividend on preferred stock are 6% of par value which has been paid each year except for the immediate past year.
+The number of shares issued and outstanding of both the classes of stock have remained the same for last two years.

 Required: Calculate the amount of dividend that will be paid to preferred stockholders and common stockholders if: